Below is a list of frequently asked questions.

 Meal Plan Exemption/Reduction requests:

-University policy requires that all undergraduate residential students living in non-apartment University housing must be on a meal plan.
+University policy requires that all first year and undergraduate residential students living in non-apartment university housing must be on a meal plan.
 Students living in campus apartments, graduate students and off-campus students have the option of being on a meal plan but it is not required.

-The University deemed it mandatory for all undergraduates living in residence halls to be on a meal plan to enhance the student residential experience and promote campus community, dining convenience and nutrition.
-Juniors (57 or more completed credits) and seniors living in residential halls have the additional option of purchasing the Platinum or Gold YCMP.
+The University deemed it mandatory for all undergraduates living in residence halls to be on a meal plan to enhance the student residential experience and promote campus community, dining convenience, and nutrition.

 You are automatically exempt from a meal plan if you are: